The Law of Compression: Communication Efficiency in Predictive Systems

 - Global Supply Chain: Production involves a complex, global network of specialized knowledge and skills, each layer adding to the compressed knowledge encoded in the final product.

-5.1 Key Components of Machine Consensus Reality (MCR)
+5.1 Key Components of Machine Shared Context

-Key components of MCR may include:
+Key components of MSC may include:

 - Shared Ontologies: Common frameworks for categorizing concepts that allow machines to understand and predict the meaning of compressed signals accurately.